vadikgo/EC60_origin/README.md

 #### Assembly options

 Here follows the options to be used for assembly:
-- PCBA Type:
-  - Economic: if you plan to populate only the JST, without the onboard USB-C port
-  - Standard: if you plan to populate BOTH the JST and the onboard USB-C port
 - Assembly Side: Bottom
 - Tooling holes: `Added by JLCPCB`
 - Confirm Parts Placement: `yes`